margofreed/OffBeatPath/README.md

 # OffBeatPath
-A Choose Your Own Adventure story
+A fully coded Choose Your Adventure story.
+Will add some graphics to this one later on.

-Working on getting the project setup and the code going.
-Understanding structs.
-Will figure out visuals later on.

-Step 4 - Udemy